sdiehl/wiwinwlh/tutorial.md

 ```

 More complex projects consisting of multiple modules will include multiple
-project directories like that above, but these will be nested in subfolders with
+project directories like those above, but these will be nested in subfolders with
 a `cabal.project` or `stack.yaml` in the root of the repository.

 ```bash